bitcoinsaigon/bitcoinsaigon.github.io/_posts/2025-12-02-satoshi-flea-market-saigon-dec-2025.md

 ![](/assets/images/satoshi-flea-market-saigon-dec-2025-1.jpg)

-This time we anticipate an expanded vendor line-up, additional entertainment stations for the kids (our common future\!), and of course your very own **Satoshi Santa** in full dress \- always ready for a chat about his impressive family history or a quick photo session with the young ones for the family album.
+This time we anticipate an expanded vendor line-up, additional entertainment stations for the kids (our common future\!), and of course your very own **Satoshi Santa** in full dress \- always ready for a chat about his impressive family history.
+This year, we’ll have Photos with Santa- where kids can ask what they wish for, and adults can brag about taking a photo with Satoshi Santa.

 ![](/assets/images/satoshi-flea-market-saigon-dec-2025-2.jpg)